 - Research Interests

-- Public participation, Policy Processes, Public services, participatory and deliberative democracy, collaborative governance and partnerships, Community Planning, public dialogue and deliberation, facilitation and mediation, participation practitioners, policy work and policy workers, democratic innovations, Interpretive Policy Analysis, political ethnography, Mixed methods, in/equalities, participatory and deliberative methodologies, smart cities, social innovation, power, politics of science and technology, governance, democracy, civic tech, social commons, digital public sphere
+- Public participation, participatory and deliberative democracy, collaborative governance and partnerships, public dialogue and deliberation, facilitation and mediation, democratic innovations, Interpretive Policy Analysis, political ethnography, Mixed methods, in/equalities, participatory and deliberative methodologies, smart cities, social innovation, power, politics of science and technology, governance, democracy, civic tech, social commons, digital public sphere

 At the University of Santiago de Compostela (Galicia, Spain):